-Currently, airlines are allowed to deploy 80 percent of their pre-Covid capacity but except market leader IndiGo, no other airline has been able to deploy around 70 percent capacity of what they operated during the winters of 2020.
-After a closure of almost two months due to the coronavirus-induced lockdown, domestic flights resumed on 25 May, 2020
+Except for market leader IndiGo, no other airline has been able to deploy even 70 per cent capacity of the year-ago operation.
+After being shut for almost two months due to the lockdown, domestic flights resumed on May 25.

-Airlines except market leader IndiGo has, however, said that any decision to further increase capacity should be postponed to March as forward booking for next three months is poor.
+Airlines, other than IndiGo, wanted the government to defer any decision on increasing capacity to March as forward booking for the next three months is poor.

-IndiGo, currently with 265 aircraft in its fleet, is eager to expand and has repeatedly lobbied the government to remove any regulations on fare and capacity.
+IndiGo, currently with 265 aircraft in their fleet, is eager to expand and has repeatedly lobbied the government to remove any regulations on fare and capacity.
 With a ban on normal international travel, the airline needs to expand domestically or risk idling its planes and increasing fixed cost.
-During the month of December, the airline has deployed around 78 percent of what they operated before ovid.
+In December, the airline deployed around 78 per cent of what it operated before Covid.

-Analysts tracking the sector said that the biggest worry is the absence of business travelers who buy costly tickets making it possible for airlines to offer cheaper fares to vacationers.
+Analysts tracking the sector said the biggest worry was the absence of business travelers who buy costly tickets making it possible for airlines to offer cheaper fares to vacationers.

 “We believe domestic passenger growth would be slower going forward (than seen over the last seven months) – particularly from business travel and foreigners travelling on domestic routes.
-This is attributable to long lasting changes in demand demographics from Covid,” Swarnendu Bhusan of Motital OSwal wrote in a recent note to clients.
+This is attributable to long lasting changes in demand demographics from Covid,” Swarnendu Bhushan of Motital Oswal wrote in a recent note to clients.